What Are the Disorders of Your Thyroid Gland?

 - Unexplained weight gain

 Thyroid nodules often cause no symptoms.
 You may get diagnosed with a nodule when you have imaging for another problem and your provider spots the growth.
-Rarely, you may be able to feel a mass at the front of your neck where your thyroid gland is or you may have difficulty swallowing.
+In rare cases, you may be able to feel a mass at the front of your neck where your thyroid gland is or you may have difficulty swallowing.

 When to See an Endocrinologist